htmlburger/wpemerge-cli/src/PhpTests/tests/php/README.md

 ## Initial Setup

 Install WordPress and the WP Unit Test lib using the `install.sh` script.
-Change to the theme/plugin root directory and run:
+Change to the theme or plugin root directory and run:

     $ ./tests/php/bin/install.sh <db-name> <db-user> <db-password> [db-host] [wp-version]